An Action plan and a Policy brief for the promotion of renewable energy

 Potential renewable energy producers/consumers are still in need of reliable technical info.

-The third interregional meeting and other activities organised in semester 3 of our project
+The fourth interregional workshop and other news from semester 5 of our project